 - Wax required annual maintenance and reapplication.

 - Refinishing a surface that has been finished with wax in nearly impossible without a tedious full strip

-Recently, we were working on a table and agreed the top would be stunning with a suede-like sheen.
-To achieve that look, we would need to utilize a flat finish.
+Recently, I was working on a table and agreed the top would be stunning with a suede-like sheen.
+To achieve that look, I would need to utilize a flat finish.
 However just a flat finish on this table would not hold up to everyday use; Remember table tops are high traffic, and flat finishes are more absorbent and susceptible to marking than a glossier sheen.
-We always strive to ensure whatever we create will survive for a long time!
-Our solution was to first apply a couple of base layers of pre-catalyzed water base finish in satin, and then General Finishes Flat Out Flat.
-This finish is one of our absolute favorites out there.
+I always strive to ensure whatever we create will survive for a long time!
+My solution was to first apply a couple of base layers of pre-catalyzed water base finish in satin, and then General Finishes Flat Out Flat.
 This stuff is not only FLAT FLAT FLAT, but it is velvety smooth to the touch – much like wax!
 Sometimes you can hardly tell there is even a finish on the project at all.
 If you are looking for a that perfect matte sheen FOF is the man for the job!

 Here are the steps again: